Mastering Your Schedule: How to Stop Wasting Time and Start Having Super-Productive Meetings

 - They hate negativity.
 Feedback and being agreeable are like water and electricity – they don’t mix.
-If you have to give negative feedback and you are more on the agreeable side, just do the feedback sandwich or be your fabulous polite self.
+If you have to give negative feedback and you are more on the agreeable side, do the feedback sandwich or be your fabulous, polite self.
 Just don’t question yourself.
-Do not ignore your intuition and don’t ever worry about us crying in the bathroom after the meeting.
+Do not ignore your intuition, and don’t ever worry about us crying in the bathroom after the meeting.
 We have paper napkins and everything.

 When you’re not certain, tell us.
-We know how to walk you through the whole decision process to find out why you’re not 100% on board.
+We know how to walk you through the whole decision process to determine why you’re not 100% on board.